Precision Many-Body Study of the Berezinskii-Kosterlitz-Thouless Transition and Temperature-Dependent Properties in the Two-Dimensional Fermi Gas

-The highest BKT transition temperature occurs in the crossover regime, around $\log(k_Fa)\sim 0.50$.
+The highest BKT transition temperature occurs in the crossover regime, for example at $\log(k_Fa)=+0.0$, $T_{\rm BKT}/T_F=0.129(9)$ (statistically indistinguishable from the predicted upper bound of $0.125$~\cite{Hazra2019}).
 This is likely the balance between competing trends.
 In the weak coupling BCS regime, $T_{\text{BKT}}/T_F$ decreases with interaction.
 On the other hand, as interaction is increased, it is observed that the Cooper pairs become more massive~\cite{Giamarchi2012}, suppressing the tendency for phase coherence.
 The $T_{\text{BKT}}/T_F$ values measured from experiment~\cite{Ries2015} are also shown in Fig.~\ref{fig:BKTPhaseDiagram}.
 Experimental error bars are still large but our results are consistent with the measured results in the BEC and crossover regimes.
 In a more recent experiment~\cite{Sobirey2021} the BKT transition temperature is measured in the deep BEC regime [$\log(k_Fa)=-2.9$] to be $0.094(24)$.
 Although this is well outside the interaction strength we studied, the result seems compatible with the trend in our curve at the smallest $\log(k_Fa)$ value.
 A clear discrepancy is seen in the BCS regime between our results and experiment.
 This could be due to the experimental analysis procedure~\cite{Matsumoto2016}.
 Further investigations are needed which will undoubtedly lead to major progress in this important problem.